RainbowZhou17/RainbowZhou17.github.io/_pages/about.md

 Research Interests
 ------
-I am interested in researching different control methods and dynamic systems, including intelligent and cooperative control, multi-agent and autonomous systems, robotics.
+I am interested in researching different control methods and dynamic systems, including intelligent and cooperative control, multi-agent and autonomous systems, and robotics.
 I am also interested in exploring learning and optimization methods.

   - Distributed and Multi-agent System
   - Intelligent and Cooperative Control